latent-to/developer-docs/docs/keys/proxies/pure-proxies.md

 ---

+Creating a pure proxy adds the spawner account as the first delegate for that proxy.
+Additional delegates can also be added by [registering new proxy entries](create-proxy.md#add-a-proxy) from the pure proxy account, each specifying the delegate account, proxy type, etc.

 ## Executing calls via a pure proxy

 When executing a pure proxy, the proxy account initiates the transaction, but it is signed and authorized by the spawner account.
 In practice, the proxy account is treated as the _real account_ during execution.